mlava/sticky-headings/README.md

 ![sticky-headings](https://user-images.githubusercontent.com/6857790/201614328-7db283d0-15f0-41b7-8c6a-3f0e44d48ef7.gif)

 The extension will adjust for any css tweaks you apply, including using themes or even Roam Studio.
 Just make sure to toggle the Sticky Headings state after changing your styles and the extension will pick up the new styles and correct for them.

+**Note:**
+In order to determine the height of the headings, the extension looks for headings on your page and gets their calculated height from css.
+If you don't have any headings on your page it won't be able to do so.
+In that case, add some headings of H1, H2 and H3 and then toggle Sticky Headings.
+It will then re-calculate the size and you should be right to go.